 - Cut 2 pieces 5 1/2” long for the other roof side

 Take the birdhouse front and back pieces and cut two 45 degree angles on one end to form a peak with your chop saw.

 The next step is to make the holes for the birdhouses.

-Take 1 of the front pieces and measure down 3 3/4” from the centre of the roof point, this will be the centre of the hole.
+Take 1 of the front pieces and measure down 3 3/4” from the center of the roof point, this will be the center of the hole.
 Using a 1 1/4” saw drill bit make the hole.

 Then repeat for the 2nd front piece.

 Sand all the pieces and the inside of the birdhouse hole.

 The next step to assembling the birdhouse planter box is to attach the roof pieces together.

 Take one of the 5” roof pieces and one of the 5 1/2” roof pieces and place the edges together as shown in the photo.
 Nail them together on each corner.